mnq11/Profile/README.md

 * 🎓   Batchelor in Software development and Computer Science.

-* 🌱   Currently learning Linux, Rust, Solidity, and exploring new technology .
+* 🌱   Currently learning , and exploring new technology .

 * 💻   Looking for software development opportunities.